Future is already here, it’s just not equally distributed – William Gibson

 Seller Ecosystem Competitors

-- On merchant side Square was able to fend off attacks from Amazon as explained by Jim McKelvey in this interview in the early days;
+- On merchant side Square was able to fend off attacks from Amazon as explained by Jim McKelvey in this interview in the early days.
+Adyen – Netherlands fintech is a growing payments company with global operations;

 - Shopify, Big Commerce, Wix are direct competitors when it comes to e-commerce building; it’s not yet visible, but soon enough Facebook will join that band;